-At Saltdean United we take our responsibilities towards the protection of our young people very seriously indeed and our Child Welfare policy can be found below.
+At Saltdean United we take our responsibilities towards the protection of our young people very seriously indeed.
+Our Child Welfare policy is available to download and can be found here: SUFC Child Welfare Policy

 The club carries out DBS (Disclosure and Barring Service) checks on all volunteers who work with youth players on a regular basis and all volunteers working with the children are required to undertake FA Safeguarding Children training, irrespective of what other training or qualifications they may hold in other areas of their lives related to child welfare and safeguarding.

 Anyone who is a manager, coach or assistant who works with children (young people up to 18 years of age) regularly will have a check carried out before they start in their role and that check is renewed every three years to ensure the ongoing welfare and safeguarding of our young people.